-*Contact Penn Division of Public Safety for transportation and accompaniment to PSARC
+*Contact Special Services within the Division of Public Safety for transportation and accompaniment to PSARC.

-Confidential support staff can provide compassionate and experienced guidance to students who experience sexual violence, relationship violence, stalking, sexual harassment or an unsafe or confusing sexual encounter.
+Confidential support staff (marked with a C) can provide compassionate and experienced guidance to students who experience sexual violence, relationship violence, stalking, sexual harassment or an unsafe or confusing sexual encounter.
 Advocates will talk through support and reporting options, help implement safety measures, and provide additional referrals.

 Students who may need additional assistance will be connected with Student Intervention Services (SIS).
 SIS can help implement safety measures, connect students with academic support, facilitate housing accommodations, and implement no contact orders.

-Counseling and Psychological Services offers free and confidential individual and group counseling.
-Within CAPS, the Sexual Trauma Treatment Outreach and Prevention (STTOP) Team is dedicated to providing care and advocacy to students who have experienced sexual trauma.
+Student Counseling (a part of Student Health and Counseling), formerly known as CAPS, offers free and confidential individual and group counseling.
+Within Student Counseling, the Sexual Trauma Treatment Outreach and Prevention (STTOP) Team is dedicated to providing care and advocacy to students who have experienced sexual trauma.
 Student can request to meet with a STTOP Team member when scheduling an appointment.

 4040 Chestnut Street